superolegatron/Machine-Learning/README.md

-# Machine-Learning
+# Machine-Learning-model
-Repo for machine learning education
+Repo for machine learning education with different models.